VeldaKiara/rickmorty/README.md

 `<CharacterList />` component displays the information about the characters we are getting from the API.
 ### Randomizing The Characters

-Remember that we called the `RandomCharacter` component but we had not definded it anyway.
+Remember that we called the `RandomCharacter`component but had yet to define it.
 Create a file called `randomcharacters.js` in `src` and add the following code:

 ```
 import { useQuery } from "@apollo/client";